JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 ```

 Kotlin also takes into account nullability annotations on type arguments of base classes and interfaces.
 For example,
-there are 2 Java classes with the signatures provided below.
+there are two Java classes with the signatures provided below.

 ```java
 public class Base<T> {}